reactioncommerce/reaction/README.md

 1. Create an instance of TempFileStore, which defines where multi-part browser uploads will be stored temporarily while the upload is in progress.
 You can create multiple, but usually one is enough even if you have multiple FileCollections and/or multiple stores.
 1. Create one or more FileCollection (or MeteorFileCollection) instances, where information about files will be stored.
 The backing store for these is MongoDB, and each document is known as a FileRecord.
 You must link one or more of the stores created in the previous step with your FileCollection.
 1. Create a FileDownloadManager instance, which you will use to register an HTTP endpoint for file downloads.
 Usually one is enough, even if you have multiple FileCollections and/or multiple stores, but you could create multiple if you need different response headers for different FileCollections.
-1. Create a FileWorker instance, which handles one or both of the following tasks:
-    - Triggering final storage after an upload from a browser is complete.
-    - Triggering final storage streaming from a remote URL, after you've inserted a FileRecord that you created using `FileRecord.fromUrl`.
+1. Create and start a RemoteUrlWorker instance, which triggers final storage streaming from a remote URL, after you've inserted a FileRecord that you created using `FileRecord.fromUrl`.
+1. Create and start a TempFileStoreWorker instance, which triggers final storage after an upload from a browser is complete.
-1. Register endpoints and start the file worker.
+1. Register endpoints for upload and download.

 What follows is more detail for each of these steps.
 Check out [server/main.js in the example Meteor app](example-apps/meteor-blaze-app/server/main.js) to see it all put together.